wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

     NOTE: In HCP, "admin" is equivalent to "root" as the Top-level Namespace.

-14. Switch to your Terminal and press command+V to paste it.
+13. Switch to your Terminal and press command+V to paste it.
 Press Enter.

     <a href="#getVAULT_TOKEN"></a>

-    ### Get VAULT_TOKEN to CLI
+    ### Get VAULT_TOKEN to client CLI

-15. Switch back to your browser.
+14. Switch back to your browser.
-16. Click the icon for "Authenticating to Vault" to get into your Clipboard:
+15. Click the icon for "Authenticating to Vault" to get into your Clipboard:

     <pre>export VAULT_TOKEN=[ENTER_TOKEN_HERE]
     </pre>

-17. Switch to your Terminal and press command+V to paste it.
+16. Switch to your Terminal and press command+V to paste it.
 Don't press Enter yet.
-18. Switch back to your browser to click "Close".
+17. Switch back to your browser to click "Close".

-19. Click "Generate token" (Under "New admin token") and wait for "Fetching".
+18. Click "Generate token" (Under "New admin token") and wait for "Fetching".
-20. Click "Copy" for "Copied" (when the VAULT_TOKEN is copied into your Clipboard).
+19. Click "Copy" for "Copied" (when the VAULT_TOKEN is copied into your Clipboard).
-21. Switch to your Terminal to highlight "[ENTER_TOKEN_HERE]" so pressing command+V replace it to end up with a command such as:
+20. Switch to your Terminal to highlight "[ENTER_TOKEN_HERE]" so pressing command+V replace it to end up with a command such as:

     <pre>export VAULT_TOKEN=hvs.123456789abcdefGS1zvuec7XupRBChRWHvQbjOmEwzM_AxsGicKImh2cy4xT1NoR3Q5UnpSckRBZjBzNVJyc3M5UGIuY1VzZ3kQ8y0
     </pre>

-22. Press Enter to invoke it.
+21. Press Enter to invoke it.

     REMEMBER: By default, it's enabled for <strong>6 hours</strong>.

-23. Perform a token lookup.
+22. Perform a token lookup.

     <pre><strong>curl --header "X-Vault-Token: $VAULT_TOKEN" \
    --header "X-Vault-Namespace: $VAULT_NAMESPACE" \